Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

 According to OWASP research, over 75% of websites have security vulnerabilities that could be exploited by attackers.
 XSS attacks, missing CSP headers, insecure resources, and external links without proper security attributes are common problems.
 Regular HTML security scanning helps catch and fix these issues to achieve OWASP Top 10 compliance and protect your website from attacks.

 Scanning HTML for security vulnerabilities is essential for building secure, protected, and trustworthy websites.
+Our html security scanner online free tool helps you scan html security online quickly.
 Here's why you should make security scanning part of your development workflow:

 Invalid HTML can render differently across browsers.
 Chrome, Firefox, Safari, and Edge may handle errors inconsistently, leading to layout breaks, missing content, or broken functionality.
 Valid HTML ensures consistent rendering across all browsers and devices, reducing cross-browser testing time and user complaints.